AiryHair.comAiryHair.com

 Buns

 I love bun days.
-When your hair is looking messy and wrapping it up in a tight top knot can instantaneously make your hair look glamorous again.
+When your hair is looking messy wrapping it up in a tight top knot can instantaneously make your hair look glamorous again.
 Sadly, it is an instant sign of an American if a girl puts her hair in this style.

 In Europe buns of all shapes and sizes are reserved for the men.
 Try opting for a sleek pony or a French braid on your next bad hair day to avoid looking “masculine.”